 The first step

 As soon as possible after arriving in South Africa potential refugees must register for an “Application for Asylum” at one of the Refugee Reception Offices located in Cape Town, Port Elizabeth, Durban, Pretoria and Johannesburg.
+The application process includes completing forms and the taking of fingerprints and photographs.
+The process is free, but applicants are required to provide personal information

 After this process, applicants are provided with a Section 22 Permit or “Asylum Seeker Permit”, which proves that they are legally in the country.
 If an application is successful, this will be upgraded to a Section 24 permit, which can be used to apply for various forms of social assistance.